School tax issues

 State and state-integrated schools don't need to register with the Charities Commission to be exempt from income tax for school operations.

-Income tax — state and state-integrated schools are exempt from income tax under the Education Act.
+State and state-integrated schools are exempt from income tax under the Education Act.

-Section 124 - Education and Training Act 2020(external link)
+Section 124: Education and Training Act 2020 – NZ Legislation(external link)

-Donee status — state and state-integrated schools have approved donee status from Inland Revenue.
 This means that people or organisations that make cash donations to them qualify for tax rebates.
 State and state-integrated schools don't need to register with the Charities Commission to obtain donee status.

-Your school may choose to register with the Charities Commission for other reasons that aren't tax-related.
-Some organisations are only permitted to make donations to charitable organisations and may require your school to be registered with the Charities Commission before it can make donations.
-You can find out more on the Charities Services website.
+For example, organisations are only permitted to make donations to charitable organisations.
+They may require your school to be registered with the Charities Commission before they can make donations.

 Trusts associated with schools

 Trustees of trusts associated with schools will need to register their trusts with the Charities Commission to qualify for tax exemptions based on having a charitable purpose.
-The Charities Services website explains the registration process.

-Parent teacher associations (PTA)
+Parent teacher associations

-Your PTA needs to decide whether to:
+Your PTA needs to decide whether it will:

 Register with the Charities Commission

-You can register your PTA with the Charities Commission to qualify for tax exemptions based on having a charitable purpose.
-The Charities Services website explains the registration process.
+The PTA can register with the Charities Commission to qualify for tax exemptions based on having a charitable purpose.

-There's no cost to register with the Charities Commission.
+There is no cost to register with the Charities Commission.

-Each registered charity needs to have written rules.
 The Charities Commission has information to help you develop these rules.

 Once registered, your PTA will need to file an annual return with the Charities Commission.
-If you register with the Charities Commission, and your PTA was also registered as an incorporated society, you'll no longer need to file annual returns with the Registrar of Incorporated Societies.
+If you register with the Charities Commission and your PTA was also registered as an incorporated society, you'll no longer need to file annual returns with the Registrar of Incorporated Societies.

 Apply to Inland Revenue for a tax exemption